 Make sure the gram flour is not rancid before mixing with vegetables.
 You can store gram flour in refrigerate or freezer to improve shelf life.

 Vegetables– Always choose vegetables that have somewhat uniform cook time.
 Here I have choose quick cooking vegetables like bell peppers, carrots, onions.
 Chop the vegetables into uniform size for even frying.

-If you want to make pakoras with potato, sweet potatoes or even beans, I suggest you make it a separate batch.
+If you want to make pakoras with potato, sweet potato or even beans, I suggest you make it a separate batch.
 Also slice those vegetables thinly.
 No need to par boil them though.

-The temperature of oil for frying is crucial in this recipe.
-If your oil is too hot, the pakoras will get burnt from outside and remain uncooked inside and if it is not hot enough they will turn very soggy on frying.
+The temperature of the oil for frying is crucial in this recipe.
+If your oil is too hot, the fritters will get burnt from outside and remain uncooked inside and if it is not hot enough they will turn very soggy on frying.